landingbj/lagi/docs/extend_en.md

 ## Extension

-You are free to extend lag[i] extension to your needs by referring to this document.
+You are free to extend Lag[i] (Landing AGI) extension to your needs by referring to this document.

 ## Model extension

-If you want to extend Lagi[i] to fit other large models, you can follow these steps:
+If you want to extend Lag[i] (Landing AGI) to fit other large models, you can follow these steps:

 ## 1. Adaptation yml